hmito/esj73web/home_en.md

 ## Update history

+- 2025.11.28: Information about the ER Symposium invited speaker has been posted.
 - 2025.11.01: Information about Moai has been posted.
 - 2025.11.01: The call for general presentations, symposia, workshop and junior posters has closed.
 - 2025.09.30: Information on general presentations, symposia, workshop and junior posters has been posted.